Why and When to Expect Gaussian Error Distributions in Epoch of Reionization 21-cm Power Spectrum Measurements: ``Cross Multiply" Power Spectrum Estimators

 Our analysis in this section as well as the previous one leads us to suggest that analysts should be cautious when incoherently combining power spectrum samples with vastly different statistics.
-We find that if variations of the scale parameters of the power spectrum samples (which roughly correspond to visibility variances), can be constrained to one order of magnitude, then approximate Gaussianity can be expected assuming more than a handful of samples are combined.
+We find that if variations of the scale parameters of the (potentially inverse variance weighted) power spectrum samples can be constrained to one order of magnitude, then approximate Gaussianity can be expected assuming more than a handful of samples are combined.
 About $N > 20$ appears sufficient in Figure \ref{fig:plaw_fam}, though the exact case should be evaluated by the analyst if there is any question.
 Including the occasional noisy sample does not totally prevent approximate Gaussianity.
 For example many of the $Q$-values are somewhat close to 1 in the bottom-right four panels of Figure \ref{fig:plaw_fam} after 50 additions, though shallower power laws are less reliable.
+We still urge caution for analysts using inverse variance weighting since estimates of the scale parameters for the noisiest samples may themselves be the estimates with the most error.
 While it is difficult to speak for every case, and we have yet to portray the effects of statistical dependence, we expect that practical circumstances will produce approximately Gaussian measurements of spherical power spectra more often than not, and so this assumption is usually justified.